osos0220/Pharera/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions, suggestions, or issues, please open an issue on GitHub or contact us at support@pharera.com.
+For questions, suggestions, or issues, please open an issue on GitHub or contact us at support.pharera@gmail.com.

 Enjoy exploring the museum with Pharera! 🚀

 ---

-*Note: Replace placeholder text (e.g., `yourusername`, `path/to/screenshot.png`, `support@pharera.com`) with actual information.*